 I’ve seen a lot of the islands in Thailand, Indonesia and the Philippines and although the Perhentian Islands of Malaysia felt similar they also felt very different and unique too.

-The water is Perhentian Islands biggest asset in my opinion, it really is crystal clear, turquoise blue and full of marine life around both islands and although they have issues in terms of rubbish like all islands do most of what I saw was very clean and well looked after.
+The water is the Perhentian Islands biggest asset in my opinion, it really is crystal clear, turquoise blue and full of marine life around both islands and although they have issues in terms of rubbish like all islands do most of what I saw was very clean and well looked after.

 Although the Perhentian Islands are close to Thailand they don’t feel like Thailand at all.
 They feel much less visited and affected by mass tourism and still how they did many years ago (at least Coral Beach on the small island feels this way) and sitting on my balcony at Butterfly Chalet looking over the perfectly blue water and quiet beach (I’m literally looking at that as I type this), I feel like i’ve come across a slice of Paradise in South East Asia and Malaysia that get’s missed by many other travellers and backpackers around South East Asia and I’m glad I found it.